poiyomi/PoiyomiDocs/docs/modifiers/uvs/distortion-uv.md

 Distortion UV refers to a shader technique where the UV coordinates used to sample a texture are offset or warped to create the illusion of distortion or other wobbly effects.

-This section houses the global settings for Distortion UV in the material.
+This section houses the global settings for Distortion UV.
+To use it, select it as a UV option in supported sections of the shader.

 ## Distortion UV

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

 Enables Distortion UV effects on the material.
-Make sure to select which Texture Slots across the material should use Distortion UV.
+Make sure to select which Texture Slots across the shader should use Distortion UV.

 ### Distorted UV